 For unique experiences: Airbnb

 Travelling solo?
 If you’re not a sunbed limpet, it can be tricky to figure out how to keep busy in an unfamiliar location.
-But don’t fret – Airbnb isn’t just for nabbing great priced, individual accommodation (or perving over budget-busting luxury penthouses).
+But don’t fret – Airbnb isn’t just for nabbing great priced, individual accommodation (or for perving over budget-busting luxury penthouses).
 The recent addition of their Experiences feature lets you browse and book all the things you could do once you’ve arrived at your destination.

-Bit of an Action Jackson?
+Love a bit of action?
 Head out on guided tours and bike rides (you can even hike an LA canyon with a rescue dog).
 Social butterflies can join locally-organised nights out and foodies can enjoy authentic cuisine; creative types can lose themselves in one-on-one crafts lessons or photography workshops.
-Your only struggle will be deciding what to leave out on your trip.
+Your only problem will be deciding on what to leave out on your trip.

 For keeping it all together: Google Trips

-So now you’ve got everything booked: the train to the airport, the flights, the transfers, the accomodation and the car hire.
+So now you’ve got everything booked: the train to the airport, the flights, the transfers, the accommodation and the car hire.
 Phew.
-Now to spend the next 5 hours compiling everything into a special folder – unless you have Google Trips, that is.
+Now to spend the next 5 hours sorting everything into a special folder – unless you’ve got Google Trips, that is.

 This amazing app delves into your confirmation emails and takes all the vital bits of info out, then puts it all together into a clear, usable travel itinerary that you can access whenever you need it – even if you’re offline.
 It then use your location to chuck in a load of recommended attractions, so you’re never stuck for ideas on what to do.

 For feeling at home: Go Roam

 The final thing you should line up before jetting off is Go Roam, which lets Three customers use their phones in 71 destinations (and counting; this number is growing all the time) without any roaming charges.
 That’s right, you’ll be able to check flights, navigate unfamiliar cities and find emergency hotel rooms, just as you would in the UK.